-In this “post-pandemic” era there is a multitude of reasons why a child may be needing extra help moving from diapers to flush.
-Whether it’s that parents were working from home previously, or they have been at school and schools have been overwhelmed with kids needing to move toward toileting independence, or that special needs positions have remained unfilled.
+There are a multitude of reasons why a child may be needing extra help moving from diapers to flush.
+The big question being asked more recently is "Can I pay for a potty training specialist with insurance?"
 A brunt of families are feeling like this “should” have been done before now, by occupational therapists, by school teachers, families, and by co-parents.
 But, we all know, it’s not always that simple.
 When you need to reach out for help, is there financial assistance for you to even do so?
-What are your options in 2023?
+What are your options for hiring a potty training consultant in 2024, and actually getting reimbursed by insurance?

 Whether you are looking for in-home potty training help (a professional potty trainer who can come to you), or help via phone/video chat, we are here to help.
 Though most of our clients simply book these consultations directly with us (you can do that here), some clients have more specialized situations that may need the support of insurance or even a school stepping in to help with the cost of the investment.
 It truly is an investment that will keep paying off for years to come.